 On February 6, 2018, the Company received a notification letter from a Hearings Advisor from the Nasdaq Office of General Counsel informing the Company that the Nasdaq Hearings Panel (the "Panel") granted the Company's request for an extension until May 10, 2018 to become current with its filings with the SEC.
 Additionally, the extension was subject to the Company providing the Panel with periodic updates regarding its ongoing restatement of its financial statements and providing the Panel with an update issued to investors on or before March 31, 2018.
-The Panel granted the Company the maximum possible extension until the expiration of the Panel's discretion to allow continued listing while the Company remained out of compliance with
+The Panel granted the Company the maximum possible extension until the expiration of the Panel's discretion to allow continued listing while the Company remained out of compliance with Nasdaq's continued listing requirements.
+To comply with the Nasdaq extension requirements, the Company issued an update to investors on March 28, 2018.

-${\bf SYNCHRONOSS\ TECHNOLOGIES, INC.} \\ {\bf NOTES\ TO\ CONDENSED\ CONSOLIDATED\ FINANCIAL\ STATEMENTS-UNAUDITED} \\$
+${\bf SYNCHRONOSS\ TECHNOLOGIES, INC.} \\ {\bf NOTES\ TO\ CONDENSED\ CONSOLIDATED\ FINANCIAL\ STATEMENTS\ --\ UNAUDITED } \\$